shauryagoel/ray_tracer/src/README.md

 **View Transformation** is a transformation matrix that orients the world relative to the eye.

 It is easier to imagine that it moves the eyes not the world.

+## Chapter 8

+If some point lies in the shadow, then, the diffuse component and the specular component of the Phong reflection model should be 0.
+As those components depends on the light source.

+To find whether a point is in a shadow, we can cast a shadow ray from the point to the light source.
+If the ray intersects any object in between, then the point is in the shadow.

+*Acne*- Due to rounding of floating point numbers, the shadow ray may intersect the same object it is cast from.
+As a result, it causes the sphere to cast a shadow on its own point of intersection.
+To prevent this, we can move the origin of the shadow ray by a small amount along the normal of the point.